Donald Trump Linked To Iran Through Shadowy Hotel Deal, Explosive Report Charges

 “The entire Baku deal is a giant red flag — the direct involvement of foreign government officials and their relatives in Azerbaijan with ties to the Iranian Revolutionary Guard,” said legal expert Jessica Tillipman of George Washington University Law School.
 “Corruption warning signs are rarely more obvious.”

-A legal spokesperson for the Trump Organization acknowledged that he could not “defend the Mammadovs,” but added that if there was corruption involved in the Trump Tower Baku project, it had nothing to do with the Trump Organization and no one from the Trump group should be held legally responsible.
+A legal spokesperson for the Trump Organization acknowledged that he could not “defend the Mammadovs” but added that if there was corruption involved in the Trump Tower Baku project, it had nothing to do with the Trump Organization and no one from the Trump group should be held legally responsible.

 Donald Trump himself has blasted the Foreign Corrupt Practices Act, a law that prohibits United States companies from paying bribes to officials of foreign governments do business abroad, calling it “a horrible law” that should be repealed.